To carry a child in this threatening world takes faith,

 creating the earth and every living thing.

-because I have found the courage to raise her as a Jew.
+because I have found the courage to raise him as a Jew.

-In this same ceremony I pledge her and myself to the
+In this same ceremony I pledge myself to the Covenant

 All Jews must enter the covenant of Noah,

-as my daughter will do when she learns she is mature
+as a young woman does when she learns she is mature

 Both women and men must promise to protect and nurture